 – Experiencing a traumatic event, such as sexual or domestic violence

 How Can Counselling Help Me Manage Stress?

-At Vive Counselling and Psychotherapy, in Ennis, Limerick or online via Skype, clients can learn to manage their stress and stress-induced symptoms in a number of ways.
+At Vive Counselling and Psychotherapy, in Ennis, Limerick or online via Zoom, clients can learn to manage their stress and stress-induced symptoms in a number of ways.
 You can:

 – Identify stressors in life and at work